TimescaleDB Production Migration Runbook

 - Use the existing

-pgBackRestrepository for WAL archiving and recovery. - Cut over during the planned outage.
+pgBackRestrepository for WAL archiving and recovery on the new host after cutover. - Cut over during the planned outage.

 This is the simplest plan that fits the available downtime and avoids introducing unnecessary replication complexity.